Skip to Content

 How to dilute rosemary essential oil for hair growth

-To dilute rosemary oil for hair, use a maximum of 5ml (1 teaspoon) rosemary essential oil in 1/2 cup (4oz) carrier oil.
-Place in a glass dropper bottle with 1/2 teaspoon vitamin E oil and shake to combine.
+To dilute, use a maximum of 1.25ml (1/4 teaspoon) rosemary essential oil in 2 tbsp (1oz) carrier oil.
+Place in a glass dropper bottle with 1/8 teaspoon vitamin E oil and shake to combine.

-1 teaspoon is approximately 100 drops of essential oils.
-However, a drop size depends on many factors, including your dropper’s size.
+Note: 1/4 teaspoon is approximately 25 drops of essential oils, however, a drop size depends on many factors, including your dropper’s actual size.
 Measuring in millilitres prevents you from exceeding a safe level of rosemary oil.

-For more exact measurements, use a cosmetic scale to combine 5g rosemary essential oil with 95g carrier oil for a precise 5% dilution.
+For more exact measurements, use a cosmetic scale to combine 1.25g rosemary essential oil with 23.75g carrier oil for a precise 5% dilution.

 How to use rosemary extract for hair